 About sleicest-consulting

-Simon is an MBA-qualified, lead consultant and chartered accountant, with 20 years of Finance Director experience in the UK Not for Profit sector (organisations ranging in size from £10M to £100M annual income) and further finance experience in retail banking, as well as HEIs and manufacturing companies in 2 countries.
-The last 10 years have included working for 9 client organisations of varying size, in change management roles typically lasting considerably longer than the average consulting assignment in the consulting sector.
-Simon has worked in C-suite roles in 3 UK professional membership bodies.
-In the health sector alone, Simon has 8 years client experience; including in a UK health regulator, HEI faculty of medicine, health advocacy charity, health empowerment charity (impartial systematic reviews) and health membership body.
+Simon has worked at C-suite level in 3 UK professional membership bodies.
+In the health sector alone, Simon has 8 years client experience; including a UK health regulator, HEI faculty of medicine, health advocacy charity, health empowerment charity (impartial systematic reviews) and health membership body.

-Simon has a comprehensive range of management oversight experience spanning; strategy, structure, systems, processes and team cultural change in multiple functions (finance, HR, IT, facilities, procurement, project office, risk reporting and governance support).
-Simon has overseen financial reporting set ups for major multi-year programmes, multiple member fee rises, finance policy changes, tenders, contract negotiations, risk reviews and some deep-dive investigations into key project partners as well.
-In addition, Simon has served as a charity trustee and Finance Committee chair for 4 years.
-He also recently presented and hosted a session to a UK CFO audience (private and non private sector attendees) on how to balance growth with control, as the organisation increases in complexity.
+Simon has overseen financial reporting set-ups for major multi-year programmes, multiple member fee rises, finance policy changes, tenders, contract negotiations, risk reviews and some deep-dive investigations into key project partners as well.
+As a guest presenter, Simon recently presented a conference session to a UK CFO audience (private and non private sector attendees) on how to balance growth with control, as the organisation increases in complexity.

 The sleicest-consulting business frameworks are original and offer fresh approaches to familiar and novel problems alike.